OpenCTI-Platform/opencti/docs/docs/deployment/configuration.md

 #### AI Service

+!!! note "AI deployment and cloud services"

+    There are several possibilities for [Enterprise Edition](../administration/enterprise.md) customers to use OpenCTI AI endpoints:

+     - Use the Filigran AI Service leveraging our custom AI model using the token given by the support team.
+     - Use OpenAI or MistralAI cloud endpoints using your own tokens.
+     - Deploy or use local AI endpoints (Filigran can provide you with the custom model).

 | Parameter       | Environment variable | Default value | Description                                               |
 |:----------------|:---------------------|:--------------|:----------------------------------------------------------|
 | ai:enabled      | AI__ENABLED          | true          | Enable AI capabilities                                    |